DSGunasekara/lms/README.md

 - Project Description.

-  Purpose of the application.
+  - Purpose of the application.

     developed a Learning Management System for a small institute.
     Learning Management System is the most reliable way to deliver the lecture materials to the students because of the current pandemic situation.

 - Technologies

-  Used Technologies
+  - Used Technologies

-  Frontend - HTML, css, Ant,React js with redux-thunk Backend - Node js with express
+        * Frontend - HTML, css, Ant,React js with redux-thunk
+        * Backend - Node js with express
-  Database - MongoDB
+        * Database - MongoDB

 - How to get started with your Application

-  Prerequisites
+  - Prerequisites

-  1.To Clone the project git need to be installed 2.Need the latest version of Node installed
+    1. To Clone the project git need to be installed
+    2. Need the latest version of Node installed
-  3.Used visual studio code as the code editor
+    3. Used visual studio code as the code editor
-  4.Need to create a MongoDB cluster in order to connect the database
+    4. Need to create a MongoDB cluster in order to connect the database

-  Procedure of setting of prerequisites and the run the project 1.Get the clone or the zip file from the main branch of the repository 2.Run npm install in the backend folder and in the frontend folder of the project 3.create a .env file in the backend folder of the project and add the MongoDB cluster and jwt-secret to the file 4.Run npm Start in both the frontend and backend of project to run the project locally.
+  - Procedure of setting of prerequisites and the run the project
+    1. Get the clone or the zip file from the main branch of the repository
+    2. Run npm install in the backend folder and in the frontend folder of the project
+    3. create a .env file in the backend folder of the project and add the MongoDB cluster and jwt-secret to the file
+    4. Run npm Start in both the frontend and backend of project to run the project locally.